learnbyexample/Ruby_Scripting/chapters/Arrays.md

 => nil
 ```

-* however, above solution would fail if an element is nested array and other cases
+* however, above solution would fail for nested arrays and other cases
 * using `Marshal` module is one way to create a copy of array without worrying if it contains mutable objects
 * See [ruby-doc: Marshal](https://ruby-doc.org/core-2.5.0/Marshal.html) for caveats